 On January 27, 2015, we announced a plan for a spin-off of all of our remaining holdings in Alibaba Group into a newly formed independent registered investment company.
 The name selected for the new company is Aabaco Holdings, Inc. ("Aabaco").
 The stock of Aabaco will be distributed pro rata to our stockholders, resulting in Aabaco becoming a separate publicly traded registered investment company.
-On July 17, 2015, Aabaco filed its initial Registration Statement on Form N-2 with the U.S. Securities and Exchange Commission ("SEC").
-Following the completion of the transaction, Aabaco will own all of Yahoo's remaining 384 million Alibaba Group shares and a 100 percent ownership interest in Aabaco Small Business, LLC, a newly formed entity which will own Yahoo Small Business, a current operating business of Yahoo that will also be transferred to Aabaco as part of the transaction.
+On July 17, 2015, Aabaco filed its initial Registration Statement on Form N-2 with the U.S. Securities and Exchange Commission ("SEC"), which it subsequently amended on September 28, 2015.
+Following the completion of the transaction, Aabaco will own, directly or indirectly, all of Yahoo's remaining 384 million Alibaba Group ordinary shares (the "Alibaba Group shares") and a 100 percent ownership interest in Aabaco Small Business, LLC ("ASB"), a newly formed entity which will own Yahoo Small Business, a current operating business of Yahoo that will also be transferred to Aabaco as part of the transaction.